SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 ![Web part property pane showing the different properties users need to configure for the web part to work](../../../../images/preconfiguredentries-needs-configuration.png)

-Because you didn't specify any default values for the web part, every time users would add that web part to the page they would have to configure it first.
+Because you didn't specify any default values for the web part, every time users add the web part to the page they have to configure it first.
 You can simplify this experience by providing default values for the most common scenarios.

 ### Specify default values for the web part

 Imagine that users often use the gallery web part to show the five most recently added images.
-Rather than configuring the web part each time manually, you could provide them with a preconfigured version using correct settings.
+Rather than requiring users to configure the web part each time manually, you could provide them with a preconfigured version using correct settings.

-In the code editor open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
+In the code editor, open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
 Change the existing entry in the **preconfiguredEntries** property to:

 ```json
 {